 It might sound funny, but not having to worry about posting updates or seeing if people have “liked” my photos, has given me more head space to actually focus on what matters.

-When we twiddle about on our phones, refreshing feeds for countless social networks we don’t learn anything.
-All we get is bite sized snippets of useless information.
+When we twiddle on our phones, refreshing feeds for countless social networks we don’t learn anything.
+All we get is bite-sized snippets of useless information.

-I did’t stop at social networks.
+I didn’t stop at social networks.
 As I read more and thought more about why I felt stressed, I started to look at other areas in my life.
 I started to make other changes, in what now seems to have turned into an ongoing quest to lead a simpler, less stressful, and more focused life.
-Here’s some of the other changes:
+Here are some of the other changes:

 Ignoring the News